 In one review of 9 clinical trials, glutamine was shown to raise GLP-1 (glucagon-like peptide 1), which raises insulin levels.
 Boosting GLP-1 levels is how prescription diabetes drugs like Ozempic work.
 Some studies also indicate glutamine might lower fasting blood sugar and glucose levels after eating.
 Longer-lasting studies are required to know if glutamine can lower hemoglobin A1c levels.

 Arginine, like glutamine, is a semi-essential amino acid.
 While humans can make arginine, it is also found in foods such as chicken, beef, turkey, seafood, eggs, chocolate, spinach, and brown rice.
-Arginine is well known for its role in blood pressure regulation because it can raise nitric oxide.
-There is interest in arginine for those with metabolic syndrome and insulin sensitivity.
+Arginine can help with blood pressure regulation because it raises nitric oxide.
+There is also interest in arginine helping those with metabolic syndrome and insulin sensitivity.

 Tyrosine is an essential amino acid.
 This means humans cannot make it.
 Thus, it must be obtained from foods or supplements.
 Foods that contain tyrosine include beef, chicken, and turkey, as well as tuna, yogurt, whole grains, avocados, nuts, and seeds.
 Spirulina, a type of blue-green algae, is also a good source of tyrosine.
 Tyrosine helps us make thyroid hormone, which is critical for regulating metabolism.
-Research reveals tyrosine can also help improve memory and thinking when people are placed in stressful situations.
+Research indicates that tyrosine can also enhance memory and cognitive function in stressful situations.